 Question 1 addresses how a larger DLA can be constructed as a direct sum of smaller, task-specific DLAs.
-A straightforward approach is to simply concatenate all generator sets $\mathcal{A}_m$ ($m=1,2,\dots,K$) to form $\mathcal{A}' = \bigcup_{m=1}^K \mathcal{A}_m$, which would indeed yield $\mathfrak{g}_{\mathcal{A}'} \cong \bigoplus_{m=1}^K \mathfrak{g}_{\mathcal{A}_m}$.
-However, this naive construction requires $nK$ qubits when each $\mathcal{A}_m$ acts on $n$ qubits, making it impractical for resource-constrained quantum computing.
-Question 1 thus seeks qubit-efficient methods to realize the direct-sum of different DLAs, which can be applied in \textbf{parallel quantum simulation} of large systems, whether time-dependent or time-independent, on small noisy intermediate-scale quantum computers \cite{barratt2021parallel,diaz2025parallel}.
+A naive approach is to place each generator set \(\mathcal{A}_m\) \((m=1,2,\dots,K)\) on an independent \(n\)-qubit register, which would require \(nK\) qubits to realize \(\mathfrak{g}_{\mathcal{A}'} \cong \bigoplus_{m=1}^K \mathfrak{g}_{\mathcal{A}_m}\).
+This may become impractical for resource-constrained quantum computing.
+Here, resource constrained refers to the limited size of the available system register.
+In this sense, reducing the number of required system qubits is an important consideration for implementing multiple dynamical components on near-term quantum devices.
+Question 1 thus seeks efficient methods to realize the direct sum of different DLAs, which can be applied in parallel representations of Hamiltonian-driven dynamics, whether time dependent or time independent, on small noisy intermediate-scale quantum computers \cite{barratt2021parallel,diaz2025parallel}.

-Question 2 concerns the context of \textbf{quantum circuit optimization} \cite{nam2018automated,iten2022exact}.
+Question 2 concerns the context of quantum circuit optimization \cite{nam2018automated,iten2022exact}.
 Specifically, it investigates transformations $\mathcal{A} \to \mathcal{A}'$ that preserve the DLA unchanged.
 Let $|\mathcal{A}|$ denote the cardinality of the generator set $\mathcal{A}$.
-If \(|\mathcal{A}| = |\mathcal{A}'|\), the circuit corresponding to \(\mathcal{A}'\) realizes the same algebraic structure with identical cardinality, but possibly enhances qubit efficiency or reduce circuit complexity through reorganization of the generator set $\mathcal{A}$, especially when $\mathcal{A}$ consists of Pauli strings \cite{viswanathan2025}.
-If \(|\mathcal{A}| <|\mathcal{A}'|\), the transformation contributes to \textbf{quantum simulation} between the Hamiltonians, instead of the brute-force calculation of nested commutators \cite{zimboras2015symmetry}.
+If \(|\mathcal{A}| = |\mathcal{A}'|\), the circuit corresponding to \(\mathcal{A}'\) realizes the same algebraic structure with identical cardinality, but possibly enhances qubit efficiency or reduces circuit complexity through reorganization of the generator set $\mathcal{A}$, especially when $\mathcal{A}$ consists of Pauli strings \cite{viswanathan2025}.
+If \(|\mathcal{A}| <|\mathcal{A}'|\), the transformation can help simulate one Hamiltonian interaction set by another, instead of the brute-force calculation of nested commutators \cite{zimboras2015symmetry}.